microsoft/finops-toolkit/docs/_docs/bestpractices/networking/networking.md

 ### Query: Azure Firewall and Associated Subnets Analysis

 This Azure Resource Graph (ARG) query analyzes Azure Firewalls and their associated subnets within your Azure environment.
 It provides insights into which subnets are associated with each Azure Firewall instance.

-#### Description
-This query identifies Azure Firewalls and their associated subnets in your Azure environment.
-It links each firewall to its corresponding subnet based on subnet IDs containing 'AzureFirewallSubnet'.
+Optimize the use of Azure Firewall by having a central instance of Azure Firewall in the hub virtual network or Virtual WAN secure hub and share the same firewall across many spoke virtual networks that are connected to the same hub from the same region.

 #### Category

 Optimization

-#### Potential Benefits
+#### Query
- - **Cost Optimization:** Optimize the use of Azure Firewall by having a central instance of Azure Firewall in the hub virtual network or Virtual WAN secure hub and share the same firewall across many spoke virtual networks that are connected to the same hub from the same region.
-Ensure there's no unexpected cross-region traffic as part of the hub-spoke topology nor multiple Azure firewall instances deployed to the same region.

 <details>
   <summary>Click to view the code</summary>